Alex Goldman and PJ Vogt are the creators of TLDR.

 Zoe Chace is a reporter at NPR’s Planet Money.

 A lot of times people don’t pay enough attention to their voicing at all.
 They don’t realize that their story doesn’t exist, unless people are grabbed by their voice.
-The story literally, like practically literally, is not happening.
-People are just missing it.
-So I always thought voicing is key, it’s central, like you have to grab people.
-And I had a real approach where I was just almost trying to scream out of the radio, “listen now!” and “listen now!” and “listen now!”
+The story literally — like practically literally — is not happening.
+People are just missing it, so I always thought voicing is key, it’s central.
+You have to grab people.
+And I had a real approach where I was almost trying to scream out of the radio, “Listen now!”
+And, “Listen now!”
+And, “Listen now!”

 Ellen Horne is the Executive Producer of Radiolab.

 When you’re trying to create something new, that kind of risk-taking has to happen in a low-stakes environment.

 Eric Mennel is a producer for WUNC and Criminal.

 People pooh-pooh the idea of logging like it’s the worst thing in the world.
 Some of the best techniques I’ve learned, in terms of interviewing, was from logging good interviewer’s tape. … Listening to Alex Kotlowitz conduct an interview was like it’s own class on how to make radio.

 Sean Cole, a producer at This American Life, has also reported for Radiolab, Marketplace, and 99% Invisible.

 Journalism is a translation of madness, and poetry is a transcription of madness.

 Stan Alcorn, a freelance multimedia journalist, is a contributor to WNYC and NPR.